koltpython/python-workshops/1-Django/README.md

 ## What you'll need

+You'll need basic Python knowledge.

 ### Installations

 You will need Python 3.6+ and python's virtualenv and django packages.
-Pip is already installed Pip is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4
+To install python packages we'll use the pip.
+Pip is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4

 To install virtualenv and django: